LianShuaiLong/AutoML_application/README.md

 # how to start
 ### prepare data
-You should get your data prepared in 'csv' format,
+You should get your data prepared in csv format,

 like:
 ```